-As you may well know, a teeth retainer is essential to securing the hard-earned results from your orthodontic treatment.
-You can check out more information about orthodontic retainer types and comparisons when you set an appointment with our specialists, but we also consider it important to help patients know what to expect and how to use their retainers efficiently.
+As you may well know, a retainer is essential to maintain the hard-earned results from your orthodontic treatment.
+You can check out more information about orthodontic retainer types and comparisons when you set an appointment with our orthodontist, but we also consider it important to help patients know what to expect and how to use their retainers efficiently.

 HOW LONG DO YOU HAVE TO WEAR A RETAINER?

 The reason why we emphasize this so much is that we wish to prevent orthodontic relapse.
-As your braces or other orthodontic appliance moves your teeth, the bone tissue around the base of each tooth dissolves and hardens back.
-Before the teeth settle into the right position and the bone hardens, you’ll experience a period where teeth can slide back into malalignment.
+As your braces or other orthodontic appliance move your teeth, the bone tissue around the base of each tooth dissolves and hardens back.
+Before the teeth settle into the right position and the bone hardens, you’ll experience a period where teeth can slide back into misalignment.

 A retainer prevents just that.

-In case you’re wearing a removable retainer, you can take it out during mealtimes, but please remember to put it back in its case, as most cases where a patient loses theirs are during school or work lunch breaks and visits to a restaurant.
+You can take the retainer out during mealtimes, but please remember to put it back in its case, as most cases where a patient loses their retainers are during school or work lunch breaks and visits to restaurants.